FraserThompson/dunedinsound.com/src/content/blog/2018-12-18-hexis-interview/index.md

 title: 'Hexis and their insane 80+ show world tour'
 date: 2018-12-17T21:00:00.000Z
 tags:
-    - interview
+  - Interview
-    - hexis
+  - 'Hexis'
 author: 'Fraser Thompson'
 background_position: center
 background_size: cover
-description: 'I spoke to Filip, vocalist and founding member, while he was between gigs in Sydney to try figure out how (and why) they''ve embarked on such an insanely busy tour.'
+description: "I spoke to Filip, vocalist and founding member, while he was between gigs in Sydney to try figure out how (and why) they've embarked on such an insanely busy tour."
-media:
-    Hexis: {machine_name: hexis}
 cover: ./cover.jpg
 ---

 Over the past four months Copenhagen-based blackened-hardcore band Hexis have been on the largest tour of their career, and next week they’ll finally be arriving on our shores.